python/pyperformance/doc/usage.rst

 Include outliers and spikes
 ---------------------------

-Moreover, while the perf documentation explains how to reduce the random noise of the system and other applications, some benchmarks use the system and so can get different timing depending on the system workload, depending on I/O performances, etc. Outliers and temporary spikes in results are **not
+Moreover, while the pyperf documentation explains how to reduce the random noise of the system and other applications, some benchmarks use the system and so can get different timing depending on the system workload, depending on I/O performances, etc. Outliers and temporary spikes in results are **not